 Expected family contribution is determined by a formula generated by the U.S. Congress, and is based on information from the FAFSA (Free Application for Federal Student Aid).
 The results are forwarded to the schools listed on the FAFSA to determine aid eligibility.
 The EFC is a measure of a family's financial strength.
 It is an estimate of the money the government perceives a family can contribute to their student's educational expenses for a year.
 It is an estimate, NOT the amount a family is expected to pay.

 The College gives priority in awarding financial aid to those students with the greatest need.
 Herkimer College uses all available federal and state aid, outside scholarships and resources in determining a financial aid package that comes close as possible to meet the student's financial need.
 The College's recommends filing the FAFSA early since funds are limited.

 |NYS Tap Award||-||$1,900|

 |Supplemental Education Opportunity Grant||-||$400|

-Once your application has been processed, the Herkimer College Financial Aid office will mail you an Award Letter detailing your aid eligibility.
+Once your application has been processed, the Herkimer College Financial Aid office will notify you of your financial aid eligibility.
 All award offers must be accepted or declined by the appropriate deadline.